billster45/ScienceCritAI/README.md

 ---

 ### [Causal Relationship between Sarcopenia and Cognitive Impairment: A Mendelian Randomization Study](https://billster45.github.io/ScienceCritAI/Cognitive_impairment_sarcopenia_summary_20240914_092207.html)
-**Why read this:** This paper is worth reading as it explores the causal relationship between sarcopenia and cognitive impairment in older adults, revealing that lower appendicular lean mass and slower walking pace are linked to poorer cognitive performance.
-The use of Mendelian Randomization provides robust evidence for these associations, highlighting the importance of muscle health in maintaining cognitive function as individuals age.
+**Why read this:** This paper is significant as it explores the causal relationship between sarcopenia and cognitive impairment in older adults, revealing that lower appendicular lean mass and slower walking pace are linked to poorer cognitive performance.
+Utilizing Mendelian Randomization, the study provides robust evidence for a bidirectional relationship, highlighting the importance of muscle health in maintaining cognitive function as individuals age.

 **Date:** 2024-09-14